jjanus12/oad_hol/lab01.md

 Click on the database name to see more details.
 Here you can find all the information about your data warehouse that you need.
-In order to connect to your data warehouse you will require a Connection Wallet.
-This will guarantee you a secure connection to the data warehouse and only users with access to that wallet will be able to connect, so keep it safe and do not distribute it freely.
+In order to connect to your transaction processing you will require a Connection Wallet.
+This will guarantee you a secure connection to the transation processing and only users with access to that wallet will be able to connect, so keep it safe and do not distribute it freely.
 On the top left you will find the 'DB Connecton' option, click it to start downloading the connection wallet.

 ![](images/lab01/ATP7.png)

-Choose to 'Download Wallet' in the pop-up window.
+Choose to **Download Wallet* in the pop-up window.

 ![](images/lab01/ATP8.png)

-Set up a password that allows you to download the wallet in the future and click on 'Download'.
+Set up a password that allows you to download the wallet in the future and click on **Download**.

 ![](images/lab01/ATP9.png)

-Finally save the downloaded wallet file in he 'Scripts' folder of the downloaded Mushop file downloaded at the start of this Lab
+Finally save the downloaded wallet file in he **Scripts** folder of the downloaded Mushop file downloaded at the start of this Lab

 ![](images/lab01/ATP10.png)